Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model: Bandpass filtering of a locally stationary signal

 \section{Bandpass filtering of a locally stationary signal}

-Here we consider a random process governed by the Locally Stationary Convolution Model and assess the approximation error involved in Eq.~(\ref{phi1}).
-For simplicity of presentation, we examine the circular case.
+Here we consider spatial bandpass filtering of a random process governed by the Locally Stationary Convolution Model.
+We consider the filtered process in the locally stationary regime with large $\Lambda$ or, formally, in the limit $\Lambda \to\infty$, with the mean process spectrum $\Ex\sigma_\ell^2$ (see section \ref{sec_LSM_locsta}) being kept constant.
+We examine the approximation errors involved in Eqs.~(\ref{phi1}) and Eq.~(\ref{vj}) and show that these errors are small whenever $\Lambda$ is much greater than the the length scale of the filter's impulse response function (formally, they vanish in the above limit).
+For simplicity of presentation, we consider the circular case.

 Let the bandpass filter ${\cal H}$ have the spectral transfer function